Sidewalk: Social uses

 Some sidewalks may be used as social spaces with sidewalk cafés, markets, or busking musicians, as well as for parking for a variety of vehicles including cars, motorbikes and bicycles.
-Sidewalk surfing was often used in the early 1960s to describe skateboarding.)
+Sidewalk surfing was often used in the early 1960s to describe skateboarding.

 Construction

 Contemporary sidewalks are most often made of concrete in North America, while tarmac, asphalt, brick, stone, slab and (increasingly) rubber are more common in Europe.
 Different materials are more or less friendly environmentally: pumice-based trass, for example, when used as an extender is less energy-intensive than Portland cement concrete or petroleum-based materials such as asphalt or tar-penetration macadam.
 Multi-use paths alongside roads are sometimes made of materials that are softer than concrete, such as asphalt.

-Some sidewalks may be built like a Meandering Sidewalk.
-The meandering sidewalk is the wavy sidewalk that veers back and forth at the side of the road, no matter how straight the street.
-These sidewalks are common in North America and are used to break up the monotonous alignments of city blocks.

 Wood

 In the 19th century and early 20th century, sidewalks of wood were common in some North American locations.
 They may still be found at historic beach locations and in conservation areas to protect the land beneath and around, called boardwalks.